jisequilla/ansible-first-example/README.md

 2. Install Vagrant from : http://www.vagrantup.com/downloads.html
 3. Install Git from : https://git-scm.com/download/win

-Important since window does not have a default ssh client we recomend using git ssh for accessing your remote server.
+Important since window does not have a default ssh client we recomend using git ssh for accessing your remote server. and remeber to add the git/bin path to the $PATH environment variables

 # Getting Stated